twituserjosh/uSupreme/README.md

 4) Press the 3 dots in the corner of the app
 5) Press the "2 switches button"
 6) Enable "Show in Share Sheet"
+7) Press the "3 dots" on u\Supreme, and edit the "Run JavaScript on Web Page" "let var = "---"
-7) Edit let var to match your settings
+7) Edit "let var = "----" to match your information
 8) Open Safari --> Proceed to Supremes Website
 9) Click share --> Shortcuts --> u\Supreme
 10) copith thy' jawnz